-Flash Cards are an excellent tool to use when teaching English, especially to children.
-Flash cards are pretty small and easy to carry around and since they are almost always made of cardboard, they are pretty hardy and tough so they tend to last long.
+Flash cards are an excellent teaching aid to use when teaching English, especially to children.
+Flash cards are small and easy to carry around and since they are almost always made of cardboard, they are pretty hardy and tough so they tend to last long.
+Flash cards can be used to teach all kinds of words like nouns, verbs and articles.
+Some creative publishers offer flash cards to even teach English grammar.
+Very often, flash cards are grouped into themes like “Animals”, “Occupations” or “Fruits” so parents have a variety of content to choose from.
+By searching for resources on the internet – parents can find an almost infinite variety of flash cards to use, mostly for free!

 However, good flash cards are not always cheap, so why not make a set of your own?